 A number of years ago I caught the wanderlust bug, an affliction that keeps me dreaming of far away places.
 A brunch catch up with my best friend yesterday, had me remembering that I live in a wonderful city with so many great things to do and see and that for many, a visit to Melbourne is on their bucket list of places to see.
-If you plan to come for a visit downunder here’s a few tips for an inexpensive weekend in Melbourne:
+If you plan to come for a visit to Australia here’s a few tips for an inexpensive weekend in Melbourne:

 Where to stay in Melbourne